rajatjain1997/Layered-3D-Graphs/README.md

 - **Neo4j:** Neo4j is the database that is used to store persistent information about the last graph calculated by Layered-3D-Graphs.
 This helps in fast access of the last graph generated any number of times at the cost of the initial time taken in order to construct the database.

 - **Shiny:** The shiny server uses the power of plotly to batch plot the entire graph present in the database.
 It also hosts the search engine and the entire UI of the graph rendering page, and if directly visited skips the recalculations.

-## UI

-Once plotting is completed, Layered-3D-Graphs offers a simple web-interface which allows the user to search and plot the dependecies and parents of each node in the graph by either doing a **full test search** or by **clicking any node in the graph**.
-The results, once computed, are available in a sub-graph.

-Both the graphs and the subgraphs are fully interactive and support search functionality.

-The graph is persistently stored and can be generated again without recalculations by visiting

-	localhost:4000

 ## Use Cases